Meet the expert: Exploring pathways to medicine with Professor Stuart Carney

 “I can’t think of a better job.”

-Professor Carney’s commitment to serving others could have gone another way after obtaining his medical degree at the University of Edinburgh.
+Stuart’s commitment to serving others could have gone another way after obtaining his medical degree at the University of Edinburgh.
 As he walked the cobbled streets of the Scottish capital each day, his thoughts turned to becoming a priest, and after finishing his internship he joined the Jesuits, a Catholic religious order.

 “I think the same things that inspired me to test my vocation with the Jesuits are what keep me excited as a doctor – that is, a commitment to making a difference.”

-Professor Carney went to Oxford to train and work as a psychiatrist, then moved to King’s College London to become Dean of Medical Education.
+Stuart went to Oxford to train and work as a psychiatrist, then moved to King’s College London to become Dean of Medical Education.

 “What attracted me to psychiatry was the opportunity to work with people in our society who are often among the most disenfranchised, and to use my clinical and scientific training to push back the boundaries of how we can help improve outcomes for people with mental illness.”